-Rural communities and regional economies have significant natural assets that make them well-positioned to attract investors, diversify into non-traditional resource-based industries and enhance economic sustainability.
-Through strategic investments in B.C. communities, the Ministry supports the growth of emerging industries such as alternate and clean energy (geothermal, bio-fuels), bio-products, agriculture value-added (food and beverage processing and organic produce), and non-resource-based industries.
+Rural communities and regional economies have significant natural assets that make them wellpositioned to attract investors, where practical, diversify into non-traditional resource-based industries and enhance economic sustainability.
+Through strategic investments in B.C. communities, the Ministry supports the growth of emerging industries such as alternative and clean energy (geothermal, bio-fuels), bio-products, agriculture value-added (food and beverage processing and organic produce), and non-resource-based industries.
+The Ministry is also working with communities to find ways for communities to retain existing major industrial employers in an increasingly competitive world economy.

-- Provide resources to facilitate the development of community and regional initiatives to identify sector opportunities, attract new investment and retain existing businesses. - Expand the Forestry Community Business Program so that other businesses, in addition to forestry sector businesses, are eligible for borrowing. - Provide resources to facilitate the development of community and regional strategies to identify, attract and retain investment
+- Provide resources to facilitate the development of community and regional initiatives to identify sector opportunities, attract new investment and retain existing businesses. - Expand the Forest Community Business Program so that other businesses, in addition to forest sector businesses, are eligible for borrowing. - Provide resources to facilitate the development of community and regional strategies to identify, attract and retain investment.